 LX500: Windows 7/8/10+ or MacOS 10.11+Regarding Windows XP and Vista, our printer drivers will likely still work.
 However, since Microsoft has ceased support for XP and Vista, we have no choice but to also no longer support XP and Vista.
 If you choose to use one of these obsolete operating systems, you do so at your own risk.

 RX500: Windows: 7/8/10+

 For Mac, we don’t include software since most Mac users prefer to print directly from programs such as Adobe Illustrator or Photoshop.
-An easy to use software package we recommend for Mac is called BeLight Swift Label Designer.
-You can get a 30-day free trial on their website at www.belightsoft.com.
-It costs $19.99 if you decide to buy it.
+If you are not a designer, an easy to use software package we recommend for Mac is Label LIVE software.
+You can download a free trial on our website.

 It is important to match the right substrate for your particular application.
 This is especially true for water-resistance.
 Before ordering a large quantity of blank labels you should try out some printed labels on your products in the environment in which they’ll be used.
 In general, we suggest a synthetic substrate for high-humidity or wet environments.
 Vinyl, BOPP and polyester label stocks are ideal.

 The most water-resistant substrate we sell is the clear and white polyester labels.
 However, they are also the most expensive.
 Vinyl and BOPP are great alternatives but again should be tested before ordering a large quantity of blank labels.
 Vinyl is also ideal for very small or irregularly-shaped containers since it is very soft and conformable.
 For applications where water isn’t a concern, our TuffCoat Gloss White paper labels perform exceptionally well and are affordable, too.

 |Print Resolution:||Up to 1200 x 4800 dpi|

 |Print/Cut Speeds:||Pre die-cut media: 4.5” per second

 Digital die-cut speeds: dependent on the image being cut